oceanprotocol-archive/OEPs/13/README.md

 In the [above diagram](diagrams/ACT.003.md) the Agent and the Account Manager capabilities are implemented in the AGENT scope.

 This method it's a wrapper to edit the Actors Metadata, not the essential (KEEPER::VM) information.
-So only the metadata information can be updated.
+So only the metadata information and attributes can be updated.

 The KEEPER::Decentralized VM works in this method as authorization mechanism, allowing/denying the user to update the Metadata.
+Also the KEEPER allows to update the Actor attributes (DOD).
+Actor attributes are registered using Events.

 The updating of an existing Actor metadata involves the following implementations: